 Son Donald E. Halfhill (1916-2002) was born on Nov.
 8, 1916 in Turtle Creek.
 He married Margaret Gossard (1917-1981), daughter of Charles and Nellie (Dunn) Gossard of New Brighton.
 They had one son, Donald F. Halfhill.
 The family resided at 925 Roosevelt Street in Conway, Beaver County.
 The Beaver County Times once reported that Donald worked as a sheet metal laborer with Local 12 and enjoyed operating ham radios as well as membership in the New Brighton Eagles and New Castle Masons.
 He also attended St. John Lutheran Church of Freedom.
 Margaret passed away at age 63 in the Medical Center of Beaver County on June 4, 1981.
 She was laid to rest in Sylvania Hills Memorial Park.
 As a widower, Donald relocated to Edenburg, PA, where his son made a home.
 He died in Jameson Memorial Hospital in New Castle, Lawrence County, PA at the age of 85 on June 27, 2002.
 His remains were returned to Beaver County to join his wife in eternal rest in Sylvania Hills Memorial Park.
 An obituary was published in the Beaver County Times.

-Son Howard Clair Halfhill (1919-2007) was born on May 4, 1919 in Beaver County.
+Son Howard Clair Halfhill Sr. (1919-2007) was born on May 4, 1919 in Beaver County.
 His home in 1940-1954 was in Rochester, Beaver County, with him working as a "chipper" in 1940.
 At the age of about 21, circa 1940, he was joined in wedlock with Mildred A. Trimble (March 19, 1923-2005), a resident of East Liverpool, OH and the daughter of Elder McKinley and Elizabeth Mae (Phillips) Trimble.
 News of their engagement was printed in the East Liverpool Evening Review.
 Their marriage endured for an extraordinary 65 years until cleaved apart by death.
+Two children born into this family were Howard Clair Halfhill Jr. and Eleanor Porter.
 Mildred succumbed to death on March 16, 2005, just a few days before her 82nd birthday.
 On March 22, 2007, Howard passed away.
 His remains are in eternal repose in Sylvania Hills Memorial Park.

 Daughter Lois Halfhill (1922-2003) was born in about 1922.
 She wedded Elwood J. "Woody" Crabtree ( ? - ? ).
 The couple bore these known children -- Patricia A. Lowther, Lois J. Douglas and Robert W. Crabtree.
 Their home in 1943 was in Delanco, NJ and in the early 2000s in Maple Shade, NJ.
 Over the years, Lois or Elwood may have been affiliated with the International Union of Electrical, Radio and Machinists of the American Federation of Labor/Congress of Industrial Organizations (AFL-CIO).
 Sadly, at the age of 81, Lois died on July 29, 2003.
 An obituary in the Camden (NJ) Courier-Post said that burial was in the mausoleum of Bethel Cemetery in Pennsauken, NJ.